CLEANING UP MARINE LITTER

 Cleaner Ocean Foundation have published a 10 year plan that would see hundreds of SeaVax machines in the water, all making money for their operators after a payback period.

 We would like to publish a proposed operations plan for the Atlantic, Indian and Pacific ocean clean ups for ocean cleaning machines.
 But that will have to wait until the organization achieves more funding.

-The Charity Commission have confirmed that the Cleaner Ocean Foundation (the Foundation) cannot be registered as a charity despite their charitable objects, where they say that the Foundation's focus is limited to SeaVax.
-You might find that hard to believe in view of the published subject matter, but it is true, blinkered, or simply discriminatory in institutional terms, nevertheless that is their decision.
+The Charity Commission have confirmed that the Cleaner Ocean Foundation (the Foundation) cannot be registered as a charity despite their charitable objects, where they say that the Foundation's focus is limited to SeaVax (untrue).
+You might find that hard to believe in view of the published subject matter, but it is true that the Commission in the UK have said this, be it blinkered, or simply discriminatory in institutional terms, nevertheless that is their decision.
 Yet, the Charity Commissioners know about the Foundation's climate change work to combat acid oceans.